 By varying the price across multiple rounds while holding everything else constant, you build a demand curve — a map of how preference changes as price increases.
 The result isn’t a single “willingness to pay” number.
 It’s a curve that shows you exactly where preference starts to drop, how steeply it falls, and where the revenue-maximising point sits.

-This is the same methodology used by the major consumer research firms.
+This is the same methodology used by major consumer research firms like NielsenIQ, Ipsos, and Kantar for their conjoint pricing studies.
 The difference is speed and cost.
-With synthetic consumer validation, you can run a price sensitivity experiment with 500+ census-representative consumers in under two hours — no recruitment, no scheduling, no fieldwork.
+With pre-launch testing using modelled shoppers, you can run a price sensitivity experiment with 500+ census-representative consumers in under two hours — no recruitment, no scheduling, no fieldwork.

 The Isolation Rule: Test Price and Nothing Else